iqtree/iqtree.github.io/doc/Complex-Models.md

 Site-specific frequency models
 ------------------------------

-Starting with version 1.5.0, IQ-TREE provides a new site-specific frequency model as a rapid approximation to the time and memory consuming profile mixture models C10 to C60 ([Le et al., 2008a]; a variant of PhyloBayes' `CAT` model).
-The site-specific frequency model is much faster than `C10` to `C60` and requires slightly more RAM than a single non-mixture model, regardless of the number of mixture classes.
-Our extensive simulations and empirical phylogenomic data analyses demonstrate that the site-specific frequency models can effectively ameliorate long branch attraction artefacts as well.
+Starting with version 1.5.0, IQ-TREE provides a new posterior mean site frequency (PMSF) model as a rapid approximation to the time and memory consuming profile mixture models C10 to C60 ([Le et al., 2008a]; a variant of PhyloBayes' `CAT` model).
+The PMSF are the amino-acid profiles for each alignment site computed from an input mixture model and a guide tree.
+The PMSF model is much faster than `C10` to `C60` and only requires slightly more RAM than a single non-mixture model, regardless of the number of mixture classes.
+Our extensive simulations and empirical phylogenomic data analyses demonstrate that the PMSF models can effectively ameliorate long branch attraction artefacts as well.

 If you use this model in a publication please cite:

 > __Wang, H.C., Susko, S, Minh B.Q and Roger A.J.__ Modeling site heterogeneity with posterior mean site frequencies accelerates accurate phylogenomic estimation. _in prep_

-To use this model you have to provide a *guide tree*, which, for example, can be obtained by a quick analysis under the simpler `LG+F+G` model.
+To use the PMSF model you have to provide a *guide tree*, which, for example, can be obtained by a quicker analysis under the simpler `LG+F+G` model.
 The guide tree can then be specified via `-ft` option, for example:

     iqtree -s <alignment> -m LG+C20+F+G -ft <guide_tree>

 Here, IQ-TREE will perform two phases.
 In the first phase, IQ-TREE estimates mixture model parameters given the guide tree and then infers the site-specific frequency profile (printed to `.sitefreq` file).
 In the second phase, IQ-TREE will conduct typical analysis using the inferred frequency model instead of the mixture model to save RAM and running time.
-This allows, for the first time, to conduct nonparametric bootstrap under such complex models, for example (with 100 bootstrap replicates):
+This allows one, for the first time, to conduct nonparametric bootstrap under such complex models, for example (with 100 bootstrap replicates):

     iqtree -s <alignment> -m LG+C20+F+G -ft <guide_tree> -b 100